chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 ## Interactive stories

-So far, we've been able to build a fully functional application from the ground up, starting from a simple component up to a screen, continuously testing each change using our stories.
-But with each story added, we would also need to check each variation manually to ensure the UI doesn't break, which requires extra work.
+So far, we've been able to build a fully functional application from the ground up, starting from a simple component up to a screen and continuously testing each change using our stories.
+But each new story also requires a manual check on all the other stories to ensure the UI doesn't break.
+That's a lot of extra work.

-Couldn't we automate this workflow and interact with our components automatically?
+Can't we automate this workflow and interact with our components automatically?

 Storybook's [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function allows us to do just that.
-They are small snippets of code that run after the story renders.
-Ideal for scenarios such as ours where we would like to see what happens to our UI when we update our tasks.
-Since they rely on using framework-agnostic DOM APIs, we can write stories with the play function to interact with the UI and automate human behavior no matter the framework we use.
+A play function includes small snippets of code that are run after the story renders.

+The play function helps us verify what happens to the UI when tasks are updated.
+It uses framework-agnostic DOM APIs, that means we can write stories with the play function to interact with the UI and simulate human behavior no matter the frontend framework.

 Let's see it in action!
 Update your newly created `PureInboxScreen` story, and set up component interactions by adding the following: